Can a baby have lactulose?

 - Pain in the digestive tract

 With these facts known about lactulose you may want to avoid using it.
 If so, the next question of course becomes, well what do I do to ease your child's constipation?
-Click on the link below to find out...
+I'd be more than happy to go over your child's specific causes in a consultation.

 - Berardi M, Tietze KJ, Shimp LA, Rollins CJ, Popvich NG (2006) Handbook of non-prescription drugs (15th) Washington, DC. : American Pharmaceutical Association